-Below, both Table 3 and Figure 3 show total investments region-wide and those in all Areas of Concern using population and households as the common units of measure.
+Both Table 3, below, and Figure 4 (next page) show total investments region-wide and those in all Areas of Concern using population and households as the common units of measure.
 Note that Minority and Senior use population as a unit of measure, and Younger Person and Low Income use households.
 This is due to the U.S. Census Bureau data tables used.
 Similarly, you will notice in Low Income and Younger Persons that there is a slight difference in the total number of households in the region.
 Again, this is due to having used both 2010 Census data and American Community Survey data; one being a point in time survey and the other a rolling estimate collected over a 5-year span, resulting in slightly different numbers.